florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 There are multiple solutions, for how Wasm interfaces can be standardized across programming languages:
 + A common serialization format such as JSON, XML or a binary format such as CBOR can be used.
     Before the host invokes a Wasm function, it has to serialize all arguments into a large byte array.
-    Then this byte array passed indirectly as an argument, by writing it into the Wasm instance's linear memory and passing an index to the data to the function.
+    Then this byte array is passed indirectly as an argument, by writing it into the Wasm instance's linear memory and passing an index to the data to the function.
     Internally the function first has to deserialize the data into its original form, before it can execute its program logic.
     At the end of the function, the same procedure is repeated to pass return values back to the host.
     For this approach a library such as Protobuf (see https://protobuf.dev/) could also be used.
 It provides serialization and deserialization logic for a variety of programming languages.
     However this approach might introduce both a performance and memory overhead, due to the heavy serialization and deserialization necessary.

 + Another approach is to specify a custom Wasm interface for every type and function.
-    This is more labour-intensive, as it requires developers to write glue code for every language and function by hand.
+    This is more labour-intensive, as it requires developers to write translation glue code for every language and function by hand.

     One project that builds upon this approach is the WebAssembly Component Model presented in @component-model.
     It provides a new language for specifying interfaces and can generate glue code for supported programming languages such as Rust, C, C++, Python, JavaScript, etc.
-    Even though it may look similar to the first solution of using standardized serialization, this approach is specifically tailored to Wasm.
-    Thus is can achieve better performance and efficiency.
+    Even though it may look similar to the first solution of using standardized serialization, this approach is specifically tailored to Wasm and thus it can achieve better performance and efficiency.

-Another related challenge are common features of the operating system used by almost all programming languages such as file systems, networking or random number generation.
-Most standard libraries rely on these functions to provide abstractions, e.g. over reading data from a file.
-An interface for these common APIs must be defined, that is language-agnostic, independent of compilers and compatible across all host platforms, on which the Wasm runtime will eventually execute the Wasm code.
-A solution generally accepted by compilers and standard libraries is the WebAssembly System Interface (WASI) presented in @wasi.
-It also relies on the WebAssembly Component Model for language-agnostic interface definitions.

-// #todo[
-//     Another problem is the transferral of large binary data objects.
-//     Wasm function only accept Wasm's basic types.
-//     Hosts are able to write into arbitrary linear memory, however the Wasm module's allocator does not know this, which can result in data loss if data get's allocated again and overwritten.

-//     Current approach also used by Component Model: Modules expose allocator functions such as `malloc` and `free`, which the host can call, write data into the allocated buffer, and then pass the index to that linear memory location to the Wasm instance as an argument.

-//     A better solution in the future could be the Multiple Memory proposal.
-//     It allows Wasm modules to use multiple different linear memories.
-//     Then a Wasm module could import a linear memory owned and managed by the host, which could be used for passing arguments.
-//     This no longer requires interactions between the host and Wasm module prior to the actual function invocations.
-// ]

-=== WebAssembly Component Model <component-model>
-// References: Design documents for component model (no spec yet)

 #[
     #show raw.where(lang: "wit"): r => {